saschameyen/Error_Reviews_Rouault_et_al_2018_by_Sascha_Meyen/README.md

   results.
 Consistently, factor Anxious-Depression (AD) has a negative
   association with mean confidence.
 But there is no positive association
   between factor Compulsivity (C) and mean confidence.
 Moreover,
-  Social-Withdrawal (SW) also has a clera negative association with mean
+  Social-Withdrawal (SW) also has a clear negative association with mean
   confidence.
 This also shows up in the cross validation analysis.

   Additionally, correlation analyses based on single questionnaires seem to